2024 Hungarian Grand Prix: Qualifying report

 The first segment of qualifying was held after a spell of rain hit the circuit.
 The track was sufficiently dry for slick tyres to be used.
 Logan Sargeant crashed his Williams into the barriers at turn 1.
 This accident brought out yellow flags and Sargeant's car was brought in for repairs.
 Sergio Pérez, who had been under pressure from his Red Bull Racing team after poor results, spun into the barriers and destroyed his car, suspending the session while the barriers were repaired.
 During this red flag period, the rain briefly returned and the track was left wet.
 Daniel Ricciardo ended the segment fastest.
 George Russell, in the Mercedes, was caught out and was eliminated from qualifying, alongside Pérez, Zhou Guanyu and the two Alpine cars of Esteban Ocon and Pierre Gasly.

 The second segment was topped by Lando Norris in the McLaren.
 Lewis Hamilton struggled to improve much during this session, managing a time only good enough for tenth.
 Nico Hülkenberg, Valtteri Bottas, Alexander Albon, Sargeant and Kevin Magnussen were eliminated from this segment.

 Norris set the fastest time of the session, granting him provisional pole position.
 Yuki Tsunoda in the RB was involved in a heavy crash that left his chassis destroyed.
 Red flags were flown for the second and final time this session, and only Ricciardo (9th) was able to improve after the session was restarted.
 Oscar Piastri qualified second, which meant that McLaren secured a front-row lockout, their first since the 2012 Brazilian Grand Prix.
-Max Versappen was third.
+Max Verstappen was third.